Compression Molding

 Not Suited For

-• Complex undercut geometries — consider transfer molding
+• Complex insert-led geometries better suited to transfer molding

 Common Questions